 Following the times, the 4th wave is beginning to take shape and surge powerfully.
 It honours science by fostering research on the qualities of coffee.
 Every step in the supply chain ensures that the excellent flavour of pure coffee is preserved.

-Rather than just tweaking and inventing, the fourth wave of coffee is expected to impact everything from quality to sustainability significantly.
+Rather than just tweaking and inventing, the fourth wave of coffee is expected to significantly impact everything from quality to sustainability.
 There is a surge of support for all tiny coffee farmers who need to make a life.
 As well as supporting sustainable organic agricultural practices that help restore the coffee belt’s already degraded ecology.

 Helena aims to act as a link, allowing the 4th wave of coffee to “dock” seamlessly in each customer’s mind.
 Because in the coffee-making process, every movement of that wavelength is critical.
 They are optimized via the lenses of science, art, and the individual’s obligation to build a cultural community.